John Harrison - Britain's Greatest Horologist?

 Does Harrison deserve his reputation?

 Nor was he an innovative genius.
 He did overcome a lot of technical challenges, but most of them were caused by his early decision to build huge machines with wooden components.
-He did invent the bimetallic strip and the caged roller bearing, which are still used in thermostats and other devices.
+He did invent the bimetallic strip, which is still used in thermostats and other devices, and the caged roller bearing.
 He invented the grasshopper escapement and the hybrid verge-anchor escapement, but they were almost never used elsewhere.
 His only inventions that found widespread use in timepieces were the bimetallic strip, which had to be completely redesigned, tempered steel springs and his maintaining-power.
-Is this a good haul for 60 years of dedicated R&D where all the costs were indemnified?
+Is this a good haul for 50 years of dedicated R&D where all the costs were indemnified?
 In our opinion, it is good but not great.

 Most of Harrison's innovations are applications of existing engineering solutions to watchmaking problems.
 He was a better engineer than he was a chronometer maker.
 And he was extraordinarily lucky, not least for getting Graham's sponsorship and for getting Mudge's advice when he was on completely the wrong track.

 Our main interest here is momentousness.
-One big problem in this respect, as the Board of Longitude complained, is that the technologies used in H4 were mostly abandoned.
+One big problem in this respect is that Harrison's design for H4, and most of the technologies he invented for it, were abandoned.
 Just one H4 was cloned and deployed to the Navy.
 It was made by Larcum Kendall, a star protege of Thomas Mudge.
 In the way of early chronometers, it takes its modern name from its maker, so it is now known as K1.
 It went with Captain James Cook on his second and third voyages around the southern oceans.
 Cook was delighted with it, until he got eaten.
 Kendall persuaded the Board of Longitude to change the design for two subsequent devices, now known as K2 and K3, to make them more practical and cost effective.
-Even though they retain some features fromn H4, they are not really Harrison chronometers.
+Even though they retain some features from H4, they are not really Harrison chronometers.

 In the meantime, Pierre Le Roy had invented the almost frictionless 'detent' escapement.
 He moved Harrison's bimetallic temperature compensator from the length of the balance spring to the outside of the balance wheel, which made it more isochronous.
 These features became standard on all marine chronometers.
 John Arnold then patented an improvement to the detent escapement.
 Arnold's marine chronometers were more accurate than H4 and more practical for less than half the cost.
 When Arnold's patents expired, Robert Earnshaw, with sponsorship from the Board of Longitude, improved Arnold's design to make chronometers even more accurate, even more practical, and less expensive still.
 His was the model adopted by marine chronometers for the next 150 years.
 The only Harrison features that survived into Earnshaw's chronometers, and into other clocks or watches for that matter, were his tempered steel springs and his maintaining-power.